gstlearn/gstlearn/README.md

 * A Python package: [https://github.com/gstlearn/gstlearn/tree/main/python](https://github.com/gstlearn/gstlearn/tree/main/python)
 * A R package: [https://github.com/gstlearn/gstlearn/tree/main/r](https://github.com/gstlearn/gstlearn/tree/main/r)

-If you simply want to install the Python or R package for gstlearn you should look at the corresponding sub folders.
+If you simply want to install the Python or R package for *gstlearn* you should look at the corresponding sub folders.

 ## References

 The *gstlearn* C++ library is the successor of the *Geoslib* C/C++ library which was proposed through the [RGeostats R package](http://cg.ensmp.fr/rgeostats).

-The *gstlearn* C++ library is developed by the [Geostatistics Group](https://www.geosciences.minesparis.psl.eu/en/presentation/geostatistics) of the [Geosciences Center](https://www.geosciences.minesparis.psl.eu) ([MINES Paris](https://mines-paristech.eu/) - [PSL University](https://psl.eu/en) - France)
+The *gstlearn* C++ library is developed by the [Geostatistics Group](https://www.geosciences.minesparis.psl.eu/en/presentation/geostatistics) of the [Geosciences Center](https://www.geosciences.minesparis.psl.eu) ([MINES PARIS](https://mines-paristech.eu/) - [PSL University](https://psl.eu/en) - France)

 When using the *gstlearn* C++ library, please use the citation from [doc/gstlearn.bib](doc/gstlearn.bib.in)